Why Do Birds Chew Everything? Understanding Destructive Behavior

 The first significant reason behind your bird’s chewing behavior is beak maintenance.
 In the wild, birds naturally wear down their beaks through activities like chewing on branches, seeds, and other natural materials.
 Your bird, especially those kept in captivity, has an instinctual need to engage in this behavior to ensure that their beak remains a healthy size and shape.
 If you notice your bird chewing on furniture or toys, it may simply be trying to fulfill this vital grooming instinct.

-See also The Best Diets for Different Types of Pet Birds
+See also The Benefits of Aromatherapy for Birds

 Furthermore, an unkempt beak can lead to health problems, so it’s important for you to provide your feathered friend with plenty of appropriate objects to chew on.
 Wooden toys, cuttlebones, and natural branches can help keep your bird’s beak in optimal condition while preventing it from targeting your personal belongings.